PAMELA through a Magnetic Lens: The magnetic lens

-This works well as long as $r_g$ is smaller than the wavelength of the current sheet (6.5~AU) at all points in the heliosphere.
-This is true for sub-GeV particles considered in classical heliospheric modulation.
-However as soon as $r_g$ is greater than the wavelength a particle can pass directly along the ecliptic - as shown in Fig.~\ref{ParticlePaths2}.
+The approximation that particles follow the current sheet works well as long as $r_L$ is smaller than the wavelength of the oscillations of the current sheet (around 6.5~AU).
+At higher energies this is no longer true.
+We show the particle paths of higher energy particles in figure \ref{ParticlePaths2}.
+When $r_L$ exceeds the wavelength of the oscillations of the current sheet a particle can pass directly along the ecliptic Ñ as shown in figure \ref{ParticlePaths2}.
 This is charge {\it symmetric} close to the ecliptic.
 This allows particles of both species to propagate deep into the heliosphere.
-As the Larmor radius goes as $1/r$, and the wavelength of the HCS remains constant with $r$, a particle with a given energy will penetrate up to the point where $r_g$ becomes less than the wavelength.
-At this point a positively charged particle (in the current solar phase) will continue to travel inwards along the current sheet, and a negatively charged particle will not.
-At a large enough energy, particles of both species will travel to the inner heliosphere in this manner.
+As the Larmor radius goes as $r$, and the wavelength of the HCS remains constant with $r$, a particle with a given energy will penetrate up to the point where $r_L < 6.5$~AU.
+At this point a positively charged particle will continue to travel inwards along the current sheet, and a negatively charged particle will not.

-The second effect to note is that for high energy particles that travel outside the volume containing the current sheet we still have the same asymmetric paths that cause positrons move to the center of the solar system and cause electrons to move towards the termination shock.
-This is to be expected, as when $r_g$ is larger than the amplitude of oscillation there are many paths on which the positrons cross the current sheet only once per rotation.
-For these particles the oscillation of the current sheet is irrelevant and the effect should be identical to the case of a flat current sheet.
-For these particles we should see the effect that we considered earlier where positrons have a direct path to center of the solar system and electrons do not.
+High energy particles that travel outside the volume containing the current sheet still have the same asymmetric paths that we saw in section \ref{lens1} that cause positrons to move to the centre of the solar system and cause electrons to move out.
+This is to be expected, as when $r_L$ is larger than the amplitude of oscillation there are many paths along which the positrons cross the current sheet only once per rotation.
+For these particles the oscillation of the current sheet is irrelevant and the effect is identical to the case of a flat current sheet considered earlier.